Symmetry breaking for an elliptic equation involving the Fractional Laplacian: A generalization of Strauss Radial Lemma

 Indeed in this particular case, the above proof can be simplified.
 We can take $\psi(x)$ as the characteristic function of the unit ball (which is not $C^\infty$, but we don't need it for this alternative proof), and estimate the low frequency part $l$ on the Fourier side, by using lemma \ref{radial-Fourier}, lemma \ref{lemma-Bessel} and Plancherel theorem (as we did before for $h$).

 and we have arrived to the same estimate for $l$ as before, but without using lemma \ref{S-gamma}.
-This is essentially the argument that we have used in \cite{DD6} to derive \ref{Strauss-fraccionario-1}.
-A technique similar to the ours, has been used by Y. Cho y T. Ozawa \cite{CO} to derive various related Sobolev inequalities with symmetries.
-However, this simpler approach does not work in the general case of theorem \ref{Strauss-generalized}.
+This is essentially the argument that we have used in \cite{DD6} to derive \eqref{Strauss-fraccionario-1}.
+A technique similar to the ours, has been used by Y. Cho and T. Ozawa \cite{CO} to derive various related Sobolev inequalities with symmetries.
+However, this simpler approach does not work in the general case of theorem \ref{Strauss-generalized} (as Plancherel theorem is not available for the weighted $L^q$-norm).

 The inequality \eqref{Strauss-fraccionario-2} is a particular case of the results of W. Sickel and L. Skrzypczak \cite{SiSk}, who proved a version of Strauss lemma for Besov and Tribel-Lizorkin spaces, since $H^s(\R^n)$ coincides with the Tribel-Lizorkin space $F^s_{p,2}(\R^n)$.
 However, the above proof is much simpler than the proof in \cite{SiSk}, which is based on an atomic decomposition.